Can You Sue a Corporation in Nevada?

 To file a lawsuit against a corporation in Nevada, you name the corporation as the defendant when filing the required paperwork.
 You then prepare a summons and complaint that states the facts and your grounds for the lawsuit.
 Once you complete your summons and complaint and name the corporation as the defendant, you can file the lawsuit in court and pay the filing fee.

 Can I sue a corporation in small claims court in Nevada?

 As long as the company does business in the State of Nevada, you can name the corporation in small claims court in Nevada.
 An experienced attorney can help you determine if it makes sense to bring your case to small claims court.
 Next, we’ll show you how to sue a company for personal injury compensation in Las Vegas.

 Suing a Corporation in Nevada

 There are several essential things to keep in mind when you’re suing a corporation in Nevada.:

 Naming the Right Corporation

 Suing a corporation in Nevada begins with determining who you’re suing.
 It’s important to name the correct party or parties in your lawsuit.
 A corporation may have a common name and a registered name.
 They might have multiple companies that are all part of a business group.
 The first step in suing a corporation is determining who to name in the lawsuit.

 Service of Process

-If a corporation does business in the State of Nevada, they should be registered with the state.
-Each business in Nevada must have a registered address where they can accept service of process.
+If a corporation does business in the State of Nevada, it should be registered with the state.
+Each business in Nevada must have a registered address where they can accept the service of process.
 Serving your lawsuit on the corporation should be a matter of looking up the official address and arranging for delivery.
 To find an address, you can conduct an Online Entity Search.